ChucKN0risK/LuchosFrontFramework/README.md

 3. Once you are in the repo directory download node packages : `(sudo) npm install`.
 It will download all the packages listed in the `package.json` situated at the root of the project.

 4. Since we use [BrowserSync](http://www.browsersync.io/) in our Gulp build process you have to set your own 'proxy’.
-Modify at the root of the project the localconfig.json file so it suits your own configuration :
+Create at the root of the project the localconfig.json file so it suits your own configuration :
 ```json
 {
     "serverName": "localhost:XXXX/",